N4D IN PARTNERSHIP WITH MINISTRY OF HEALTH GoE

 Bringing other learning to bear on the approach strengthens collaboration

-N4D, as an evaluator of NIPN Ethiopia, was able to advocate for an important data analysis and monitoring role for NIPN within the OG and IR.
-N4D was also able to actively support the Nexus ToC based on the NIPN ToC approach, which very clearly separated outcomes from outputs and inputs.
+N4D, as an evaluator of the National Information Platform for Nutrition (NIPN) in Ethiopia, was able to advocate for an important data analysis and monitoring role for NIPN within the OG and IR.
+N4D actively supported the Nexus ToC based on the NIPN ToC approach, which very clearly separated outcomes from outputs and inputs.
 Conversely, N4D was also able to influence NIPN’s Phase Three ToC to include the Nexus Approach as it had worked across both projects.

 Face-to-face meetings are key to increasing mutual understanding

 N4D’s country visit in April 2024 clarified the centrality of the SD programme to operationalising the NC-HDPTN approach.
 Gauging potential donor support and potential obstacles was a key focus of stakeholder meetings and pointed the way in how to present the next phase of the NC-HDPTN approach to garner donor support.
-This ultimately resulted in the inclusion of the NC-HDPN approach as a 10th SD Innovation, a crucial decision in recognising that the nexus approach had to be fully integrated into multisectoral nutrition planning and programme implementation.
+This ultimately resulted in the inclusion of the NC-HDPN approach as the 10th SD Innovation (the SD includes 10 innovations that drive forward the programme’s main goals and objectives).
+This important decision recognised that the nexus approach had to be fully integrated into multisectoral nutrition planning and programme implementation.
 This is especially key as the current FNS/SD (which predates the development of the NC-HDPN approach) does not currently incorporate the NC-HDPN approach.

 Government processes and speed of securing funding for operationalizing phase must be taken into account